Kitware/ParaView/.gitlab/issue_templates/new-release-first-rc.md

 <!--
-Use this template when making a second or higher release candidate or final version.
+Use this template when making a new first release candidate from master.
-If creating a first release candidate , use the `new-release-first-rc.md` template instead.
+If creating a second or final release, use the `new-release.md` template instead.

 This template is for tracking a release of ParaView.
 Please replace the following strings with the associated values: